ixpantia/faucet/README.md

 ```

 Additionally, when running faucet, you will need to set the `-i` / `--ip-from`
-flat to either `x-forwarded-for` or `x-real-ip` depending on which header you
+flag to either `x-forwarded-for` or `x-real-ip` depending on which header you
 set in Nginx.

 ```bash